vsch/idea-multimarkdown/README.md

 If the `jfxrt.jar` is not found or the plugin cannot create the new editor class, it will fall back to using the `JEditorPane` with `HTMLEditorKit` preview.
 You can also disable using JavaFX based preview in plugin settings, for those that prefer to keep using the old preview.

 **For PHPStorm 9.5 EAP Mac with bundled JDK**
-:  As of release PS 142.4491, you can change the boot jdk from the GUI.
+In release PS 142.4491, you can change the boot jdk from the GUI.
 However, due to a bug it keeps booting the IDEA with the bundled jdk.
 To change the boot jdk you need to add a `phpstorm.jdk` file with the path to the alternate jdk, for example:

     /Library/Java/JavaVirtualMachines/jdk1.8.0_51.jdk

 to the `/Library/Preferences/WebIde95` directory.
 Restart your PhpStorm.

 Here is a screenshot of the plugin's HTML Preview and GitHub of this readme file: